felixc/rexiv2/CONTRIBUTING.md

 Contributions are gladly accepted, either through GitHub pull requests or by mailing patches to `felixc@felixcrux.com` (PGP key [8569B6311EE485F8][pgp-key]).

+Reports of security issues can also be sent privately to the email address and PGP key given above.

 **By contributing, you are agreeing to make your contribution available under the same license terms as the rest of the project.**